rajrao/mypublicnotes/AWS/MWAA/run-locally-docker-incomplete.md

 Password: test

 7. Running your DAGs
-You need to copy your code to the "Dags" folder.
-If you need to do this from Windows, you can get to your home dir in WSL by going to: \\wsl$\Ubuntu\home\%USERNAME%
+You can add your dags to the Dags subfolder of aws-mwaa-local-runner.

+Tips:
+1. In your WSL terminal, you can type ```explorer.exe .``` and it will open a windows explorer window to that path.
+Its a quick way to find out where you are in your WSL container.
+2. Instead of

 More info:
 1. https://github.com/aws/aws-mwaa-local-runner